Author: Dr Delwyn Dyall-Smith FACD, Dermatologist, Australia, 2012.

 Examples of genetic syndromes that include knuckle pads as a feature are:

 There is some debate as to whether true knuckle pads are a response to trauma (calluses).
-These are more likely to be callosities developing from repetitive pressure or friction, e.g., occupational, sporting, finger sucking/chewing, bulimia nervosa.
+These are more likely to be callosities developing from repetitive pressure or friction, for example, occupational, sporting, finger sucking/chewing, or bulimia nervosa.

 Some also attempt to distinguish ‘Dupuytren nodules’ and ‘dorsal cutaneous pads’, the former occurring only in patients with Dupuytren contracture and the latter occurring in both control and Dupuytren contracture populations.

-A knuckle pads is more often located over a proximal interphalangeal (second) joint than over a knuckle (metacarpophalangeal/first joint) or distal interphalangeal (third) joint.
+A knuckle pad is more often located over a proximal interphalangeal (second) joint than over a knuckle (metacarpophalangeal/first joint) or distal interphalangeal (third) joint.